unman/shaker/monitor/README.md

 You can monitor traffic at eth0 or at any of the vif interfaces to downstream qubes.

 You can, of course, use template-monitor to create other qubes for monitoring at different positions in the Qubes networking structure..

+**Remember that Qubes uses masquerade in the nft qubes table, so that all traffic coming from (e.g) sys-firewall appears to come from the IP address of that qube.
+If you want to see traffic from individual qubes you must attache those qubes directly to sys-monitor**

 ## Installation
 Copy the monitor folder to /srv/salt.